-Columbus Day is October 8th this year and it is time to integrate some history and crafts into your lesson plans.
+Columbus Day is coming up quickly and it’s time to integrate some history and crafts into your lesson plans.
 If you are looking for some fun new ideas, check out these five teacher-tested activities below.
 They combine learning and fun all in one.

 5 Columbus Day Crafts for the Classroom